 That's the job of motor oil.
 Motor oil still has to perform its original function—lubricating and protecting the engine.
 It is formulated to help clean the engine as well.
 Modern motor oil also has to be thin enough to penetrate small engine passages yet still be resistant to vaporization.

 Specialized motor oils have also been developed for high-mileage vehicles.
-If your vehicle has 75,000 miles or more on it, you might consider switching to one of these motor oils.
-They contain extra detergents that help clean older engines and additives that condition seals and gaskets that can become brittle with age.
+If your vehicle has 75,000 miles/120,000 km or more on it, you might consider switching to one of these motor oils.
+They contain extra detergents that help clean older engines, additives that condition seals and gaskets that can become brittle with age.
 High-mileage motor oils come in weights and types just like regular motor oils, and Corvallis drivers should match the proper weight and type of high-mileage oil to their vehicle in the same way you would regular motor oil.

 Over time, vehicles have developed in complexity and variety, and their fluids have developed as well.
 Each vehicle is matched to a set of fluids that meet its specific requirements.
 Oregon vehicle owners should take care to learn their vehicle's fluid requirements before topping off at home.
 A large part of preventive maintenance for Corvallis drivers is making sure your vehicle's fluids are clean and adequate, but they must be the proper type as well.
 As our vehicles become more sophisticated, car care becomes more sophisticated as well.

 Learning about proper fluids for your vehicle will help you maintain its performance and prolong its life.
 Talk to us at Clayton's Auto Service in Corvallis.